Photography was an inevitable career for me.

 My father was a talented amateur photographer, with an eye for portraiture and the photo essay.
-When I was young, he traveled often, as his work took him all over the world.
+When I was young, he traveled often.
+His work as an electronics engineer took him all over the world.
 On my 9th birthday, he returned home from a trip to Germany with a birthday gift that would become my favorite; a smooth brown leather camera bag, with big silver buckles and wide leather straps.
 Tucked inside the bag was a 35mm SLR camera body and two lenses; a 135mm telephoto and a fast 50mm lens.
 It was all the camera gear I would need for years.

 I loved that rig.
 I still have it to this day.